sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

    - 1 control group
    - 1 super user group
    - 1 regular user group
-2. Devices for each OS that run as host
+2. 3 devices for each OS type (Linux and Mac)
-3. Devices will remain off network
+3. Devices will remain off network until they are secured and proof of concept advances to operationalization
 4. Status updates and constant consultations with stakeholders
 5. Review at end of the year on how it went.

 --

 ### Learn lessons from others

 - Department with Linux desktops